How much homeowners insurance do I need for mortgage?

 While it is difficult to put an exact dollar amount on the required insurance amount since every home is different there are some parameters that lenders require.
 In most cases, your lender will detail the required coverage in your loan agreement.

 “Most lenders allow buyers to shop around for their own home insurance, without many stipulations as far as coverages are required.
-The main thing lenders are concerned about is the RCE (Replacement Cost Estimater) which is a tool home insurance companies use to calculate the cost to rebuild the home if it were to completely be destroyed.” says Lauren McKenzie, an agent at A Plus Insurance in Liberty, SC.
+The main thing lenders are concerned about is the RCE (Replacement Cost Estimator) which is a tool home insurance companies use to calculate the cost to rebuild the home if it were to completely be destroyed,” says Lauren McKenzie, an agent at A Plus Insurance in Liberty, SC.

 What type of homeowners insurance do mortgage companies require?